code-store-platform/cli/README.md

 ## `codestore project:create`

-Creates a new project, where you can then add services
+Creates a new project, where you can add services

 ```
 USAGE